ssnepenthe/composer-utilities/README.md

 # composer-utilities
-Some basic utilities for working with Composer projects.
+Some basic utilities for for retrieving information about Composer projects from `composer.json` and `composer.lock`.

 The WordPress implementations assume that you are using the `composer/installers` composer plugin, the `johnpbloch/wordpress` package for core and `wpackagist.org` as a composer repository.